Filmora makes it simple to edit videos, whereas Premiere Pro has tools to take your videos to the next level.

 For Premiere Pro, you need 8 GB of RAM with at least 2 GB of GPU to edit 1080p videos.
-For 4K editing, the requirements for both are doubled.
+For 4K editing, the requirements for both are double.

-Regarding the required storage, Premiere Pro takes about 3.6 GB of storage itself, and It downloads Media Encoder (2.6 GB) if you install Premiere Pro through the Creative Cloud app.
+Regarding the required storage, Premiere Pro takes about 4 GB and downloads Media Encoder (2.6 GB).
+Filmora, contrarily takes about 1 GB.

 Filmora is a paid tool; even though you can use it for free, some features are in the premium version.
 The exported videos also contain a watermark.

-Also consider reading: Kdenlive vs. Premiere Pro
+Related: Kdenlive vs. Premiere Pro

 Which one is for you?